gurnoornatt/personalWebsite/CLOUDFLARE_DEPLOYMENT.md

 1. The Next.js application is built normally with `next build`
 2. Large files (webpack cache, etc.) are excluded from deployment
-3. A simple Cloudflare Worker script handles routing without using KV storage
+3. A specialized Cloudflare Worker script handles routing with fallbacks for dynamic routes
 4. Static assets are served directly by Cloudflare Pages
 5. API routes are handled by Cloudflare Functions
+6. 404 errors for client-side routes are handled by falling back to the index.html

-This approach avoids the 25 MiB file size limit in Cloudflare's KV storage.
+This approach avoids the 25 MiB file size limit in Cloudflare's KV storage and properly handles dynamic routes.

 ## Manual Deployment